kamelmat/killgorithm-landing/README.md

 ## 🎵 About KILLGORITHM

 KILLGORITHM is a thrash metal band pushing the boundaries of digital music and visual art.
-This web experience represents their fusion of aggressive music with cutting-edge technology.
+This web experience represents their fusion of aggressive music with cutting-edge 3D technology.

 ---

-**Experience the future of metal music visualization.**
+**Experience the future of metal music visualization with 3D avatars.** 🤘💀🔥